-Galle: Attractions – Things to Do – Hotels
+Galle: Places to See – What to Do – Points of Interest

 Standing majestically against an azure sea the old Dutch Fort is showpiece of Galle today.